 633 W. Main Street .
 Charlottesville, VA.
 (434) 979-6292

-Food fusing French and Southern traditions has become Charlottesville’s signature cuisine.
-While many area restaurants serve it, none does it better than Maya, the two-story Midtown restaurant whose consistency few can match.
+Food fusing French and Southern traditions may be Charlottesville’s signature cuisine.
+While many area restaurants serve it, though, none does it better than Maya, the two-story Midtown restaurant whose consistency few can match.
 Chef Christian Kelly once helped Clifton Inn become one of the few restaurants in the country to achieve Relais & Chateaux status.
 In 2006, restaurateur Peter Castiglione lured Kelly away from fine dining to return to the accessible, ingredient-driven cooking that inspired Kelly as a child on the farm where he was raised.
 Ever since, Maya has been Charlottesville’s top destination for Southern/French food.

 What to Order

-After more than a decade at the helm of Maya’s kitchen, Kelly has nailed just about everything on the menu, where diners may choose two sides to go with any entrée.
+After more than fifteen years at the helm of Maya’s kitchen, Kelly has nailed just about everything on the menu, where diners may choose two sides to go with any entrée.
 That said, here are a few standouts we love, picks from Kelly and Castiglione, as well as appearances in Five Finds on Friday, where other chefs and personalities have named a Maya dish as one of the best in town.

 - Local Trout with caper brown butter